ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

     // pass it all the tiptap extensions you're using in the frontend const schema = getSchema([ Document, Paragraph, Text ])

-    // Convert the prosemirror JSON to a ydoc and simply return it return prosemirrorJSONToYDoc(schema, prosemirrorDocument) },
+    // Convert the prosemirror JSON to a ydoc and simply return it.
+    // You can target a specific field by providing a third argument with the name of the field. return prosemirrorJSONToYDoc(schema, prosemirrorDocument, fieldName) },
 })